House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Essential Drywall Tools List: 17 Different Types & Their Uses

-Hanging drywall isn’t difficult to do.
-There are certain tools you will need to put it up efficiently, though.
+Hanging drywall is not difficult to do.
+There are several tools you will need to put it up efficiently, though.
 When you mix up drywall mud, it only stays wet for so long, so make sure you have all the tools you need before you start the job.
-You won’t want to quit and give the mud time to dry out before you’re ready for it.
-We have put together a list of tools that you will need in hopes that you only have to make one trip to your favorite home improvement shop.
+You don’t want to quit and give the mud time to dry out before you’re ready for it.
+Below, we’ve compiled a list of tools that you’ll need in hopes that you only have to make one trip to your favorite home improvement shop.

 The 17 Different Types of Essential Drywall Tools